ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <img src="/images/103.png" alt="vrack select"/>
 <br/>

-In this way you have this modal to entrer your new address
+This way you reach-out to the subnet configuration.

 <img src="/images/107.png" alt="continue"/>
 <br/>

-You can also activate/deactivate SLAAC at any time using this radio button
+You can also activate/deactivate SLAAC option for the first /64 of your block (this one is always bridged) at any time using this radio button.

 <img src="/images/104.png" alt="continue"/>
 <br/>